Provinces and territories have been releasing plans for easing restrictions that were put in place to limit the spread of COVID-19.

 Checkpoints set up to slow the spread of COVID-19 came down on May 18 in various parts of Quebec, including between Gatineau and Ottawa.

-Ferry service between Toronto and the Toronto Islands resumed on June 27 but at only 50 per cent capacity to allow for physical distancing.
+Ferry service between Toronto and the Toronto Islands resumed today, (June 27) but at only 50 per cent capacity to allow for physical distancing.

-Ontario's two most heavily populated regions had more businesses open their doors on June 24 as Toronto and Peel moved into the next stage of the province's COVID-19 recovery plan.
+Ontario's two most heavily populated regions saw more businesses open their doors on June 24 as Toronto and Peel moved into the next stage of the province's COVID-19 recovery plan.

 The two regions officially entered Stage 2 of the pandemic reopening framework, joining nearly all the rest of the province that began ramping up activities on June 19.
 All regions of the province except the southwestern communities of Leamington and Kingsville have officially entered Stage 2.